 If you're building a - typically responsive - web app for the browser, MitID does not offer built-in support for app-switching.
 Instead, you must use the built-in app-to-app switching feature of MitID but with a few caveats.
 For example, you can't, from a web app, detect if MitID is actually installed on the device.
 Such detection is only possible from a native app.

-It's a bit tricky to make it work from the browser to the MitID app, and then back to the browser again.
-It will require your MitID broker's participation to make it work, but if you use Criipto, web-to-app switching and back is supported out of the box.
+It's a bit tricky to make it work from the browser to the MitID app and then back to the browser again.
+It will require your MitID broker's participation to make it work, but if you use Criipto, web-to-app switching and back are supported out of the box.

 3. Eliminate phishing attacks